CodeWithDennis/filament-advanced-components-docs/README.md

 }
 ```

-Once the repository has been added to the composer.json file, you can install Filament Advanced Components like any other composer package using the composer require command:
+Once the repository has been added to the composer.json file, you can install the plugin using the following command.

 ```bash
 composer require codewithdennis/filament-advanced-components